harvester/docs/docs/rancher/rancher-integration.md

 [Harvester node driver](node-driver.md) is used to provision VMs in the Harvester cluster, which Rancher uses to launch and manage guest Kubernetes clusters.

 Starting with Rancher `v2.6.1`, the Harvester node driver has been added by default.
 Users can reference the [node-driver](node-driver.md) page for more details.

-!!!note
-    Harvester Node Driver with RKE2/k3s is in Tech Preview.